|

 of Jeff Yellow Owl, the Foursquare First

-Nations District Supervisor, and was hosted by the Northwest Foursquare
+Nations District Supervisor, and was hosted by the Part of

 the event was a weekend-long Native Market held in the gymnasium of the

-sale including drums, necklaces, artworks, books, memorabilia and food!
-The
+for sale including drums, necklaces, artworks, books, memorabilia and food!

-food was available all weekend and included breakfasts, lunches and dinners
+The food was available all weekend and included breakfasts, lunches and

-with such delicacies as native tacos, chili and the third food group –
+dinners with such delicacies as native tacos, chili and the third food group

 arrived on the Thursday afternoon and attended the leaders planning meeting

-who came down to participate in the conference.
-There was a team of over
+Alaska who came down to participate in the conference.
+There was a team of

 First Nations leaders from this area went up as well and it was good to get